Shohanur97/Excel-Basic-to-Advance/Math FUNCTION/Readme.md

-# he SUMIF function is a premade function in Excel, which calculates the sum of values in a range based on a true or false condition.
+# The SUMIF function is a premade function in Excel, which calculates the sum of values in a range based on a true or false condition.

 ## It is typed =SUMIF:
 ## =SUMIF(range, criteria, [sum_range])